FurryCoders/FALocalRepo/README.md

 When the program starts, it checks the version of the database against the one used by the program and if the latter is more advanced it upgrades the database.

+_Note:_ versions prior to 4.19.0 are not supported by falocalrepo-database version 5.0.0 and above.
+To update from those, use [falocalrepo version 3.25.0](https://pypi.org/project/falocalrepo/v3.25.0) to upgrade the database to version 4.19.0 first.
 _Note:_ Versions before 2.7.0 are not supported by falocalrepo version 3.0.0 and above.
 To update from those to the new version use version 2.11.2 to update the database to version 2.7.0